mat3u/mat3u.github.io/_posts/2018-03-21-HATEOAS-Where-my-application-is.md

 Unfortunately, I don’t know about any standardized way to do so.
 There is [`Forwarded`](https://tools.ietf.org/html/rfc7239#section-4) header which is designed to send to you information that may be lost due to proxy on pipe.
 But… it is not sending all data that was lost :).
 It can send the content of the `Host` header that was sent by client, it can send protocol, but if your service is not mounted to the root of the host you are doomed (or you have to mitigate this problem manually).

 In one of my previous projects a custom header `X-Forwarded-BasePath` was used along with other `X-Forwarded-*` headers.
-Having such set of headers makes it pretty easy to determine how URI should look a like:
+Having such set of headers makes it easy to determine how URI should look alike:

 `<X-Forwarded-Proto>://<X-Forwarded-Host>:<X-Forwarded-Port or derive from X-Forwarded-Proto>`**`/<X-Forwarded-BasePath>/<relative in app path>`**

-In case of relative link you can use just **emphasised parts** - resulting link will be relative to root of the external host - not relative to your application - it is very important to keep this in mind when using such links.
+In case of relative link, you can use just **emphasized parts** - resulting link will be relative to root of the external host - not relative to your application - it is very important to keep this in mind when using such links.

 The configuration was as simple as adding this header on the external gateway of the system (while dropping any `X-Forwarded-*` header that some malicious client might send) and pass those headers on the way.
-Example for nginx:
+Example for *nginx*:

 ```nginx
 proxy_set_header  Host                  $http_host;